fleetingnotes/fleeting-notes-website-md/publish/posts/how-i-publish-obsidian-notes-for-landing-page.md

 Here's [[how-linked-blog-starter-works|how it works]]:
 ![[how-linked-blog-starter-works]]

 Let me know if there are any questions below.
 I'd be happy to help set it up for you if you're interested.
+[Click here to get started](https://linked-blog-starter.vercel.app/home).